celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 ```

 In case if response error will be empty (and not ```datastore.ErrNotFound```), then a BEFP has been already added to storage and the node should be halted.

+### Fraud sync

+The main purpose of FraudSync is to deliver fraud proofs to nodes that were started after a BEFP appears.
+Since full nodes create the BEFP during reconstruction, FraudSync is mainly implemented for light nodes:

+- Once a light node checks that its local fraud storage is empty, it starts waiting for new connections with the remote peers(full/bridge nodes) using `share/discovery`.
+- The light node will send 5 requests to newly connected peers to get a fraud proof.
+- If a fraud proof is received from a remote peer, then it should be validated and propagated across all local subscriptions in order to stop the respective services.

+NOTE: if a received fraud proof ends up being invalid, then the remote peer will be added to the black list.
+Both full/light nodes register a stream handler for handling fraud proof requests.

 ### Bridge node behaviour